-Your boiler keeps you and your family warm morning and night – providing all is working as it should.
-Of course, there is never a good time for your boiler to break, but there’s no doubt that winter is the worst time for it.
+Your boiler keeps you and your family warm morning and night, providing everything is working as it should.
+Of course, there is never a good time for your boiler to break, but there’s no doubt that winter is the worst time.
 Thankfully, you can take precautions to lower the risk of problems with your boiler.

 Get Your Boiler Serviced

 Having your boiler serviced yearly is one of the best ways to avoid significant problems.
-A gas safe registered engineer will be able to look for any issues affecting your boiler and catch them early.
+A gas safe registered engineer can look for any issues affecting your boiler and catch them early.

 The best time to book a boiler service is during the warmer months.
 Gas engineers tend to be less in demand, so you won’t have to wait too long.
 As well as that, having it done before winter means your heating system will be ready to get when the temperature starts to drop.